Frequently asked questions (FAQ)

 Will my group/programme fit in the new centre?

 The floor plan and layout of Meadowbank’s new community centre has yet to be designed.
-We’ll consult with the community, including current user groups, once a building partner has been approved.
+We’ll consult with the community, including current user groups, once a development partner has been approved and resource consent granted.
 We’ll use the community feedback to help shape the design and layout.

 What will the inside of the new centre look like?

-The ground floor will be community space, with residential apartments on the floors above.
-The Auckland Unitary Plan and community consultation will guide the design.
-We expect the new community centre will have an internal floor area of about 550m2 , almost twice the size of the current community centre.
-There are also plans for the Ōrākei Local Board office to be part of the centre, in addition to the 550m2.
+The ground floor will be community space, with residential apartments on the floors above and basement parking below.
+We expect the new community centre will have an internal floor area of about 550sqm, almost twice the size of the current community centre.
+There are also plans for the Ōrākei Local Board office to be part of the centre, in addition to the 550sqm

 Will there be an early childhood education centre built into the new community centre?